LubinKerhuel/hugo/content/post/pitot-build/index.md

 V_pitot = sqrt(max(0,(2/1.15) * P_pitot_cal));
 ```

-### Comparison with GPS ground speed {#gps-vs-air-speed}
+### Comparison with GPS ground speed {#gps-vs-airspeed}

-In calm condition, the Ground Speed $V\_{GPS}$ and Air Speed $V\_{Pitot}$ are equal.
+In calm condition, the ground speed $V\_{GPS}$ and airspeed $V\_{Pitot}$ are equal.

 In windy condition, wind average direction and strength are estimated combining $V\_{GPS}$, $V\_{Pitot}$ and the plane yaw $\Theta\_{heading}$ direction (using GPS COG[^COG]).
 This  [wind estimation](#wind-estimation) is described below.

-The airplane ground speed (GPS) is estimated with the difference of the air speed (Pitot) with the projected wind to the aircraft forward direction:
+The airplane ground speed (GPS) is estimated with the difference of the airspeed (Pitot) with the projected wind to the aircraft forward direction:

  $V\_{GPS} \approx V\_{Pitot} - V_{wind}*cos(\Theta\_{heading} + \Theta\_{wind}) $

-The figure below presents the air speed in blue.
-The reconstructed ground speed (black) matches accurately with the GPS velocity (red) which prove the correctness of the air-speed measurement as well as the wind strength and direction.
+The figure below presents the airspeed in blue.
+The reconstructed ground speed (black) matches accurately with the GPS velocity (red) which prove the correctness of the airspeed measurement as well as the wind strength and direction.
 The onshore wind is laminar with limited turbulences.
-The air-speed measurement presents a high  sensitivity even at low speed.
+The airspeed measurement presents a high  sensitivity even at low speed.

 {{< figure
 src="/img/pitot-darcy-prandtl-gps-wind-calibration.png"
 link="/img/pitot-darcy-prandtl-gps-wind-calibration.png"
 width="100%"
-title="Experimental measurement comparing GPS ground speed with pitot-tube air speed on 200s of a Firstar 1600 RC plane flight.
+title="Experimental measurement comparing GPS ground speed with pitot-tube airspeed on 200s of a Firstar 1600 RC plane flight.
 Match between the GPS ground speed and the the pitot tube subtracted from the estimated wind."
 caption="GPS Speed over ground (red).
-Pitot air-speed (blue) computed with $\rho=1.15$.
+Pitot airspeed (blue) computed with $\rho=1.15$.
 Reconstructed up-front wind (green).
-Pitot air-speed minus wind estimated (black) where $V\_pitot$ is averaged and under-sampled by a factor 5 reducing its sampling rate from 250Hz to 50Hz.
+Pitot airspeed minus wind estimated (black) where $V\_pitot$ is averaged and under-sampled by a factor 5 reducing its sampling rate from 250Hz to 50Hz.
 Up-front wind is estimated from the GPS COG angle ($\approx \theta\_{heading}$), and the estimated wind strength ($V\_{wind}= 2.5 m/s$) and direction ($\theta\_{wind} = 101°$)."
 numbered="true" >}}

 More figures in [online presentation](/slides/pitot-build/#/10).